Healthy Lifestyle to Prevent Another Stroke

 Take all your medicines as directed.

 Get regular exercise.
-You should try to work up to getting at least 40 minutes of moderate to high intensity physical activity at least 3 to 4 days each week.
+Try to work up to getting at least 40 minutes of moderate to high intensity physical activity at least 3 to 4 days each week.

 Talk with your doctor about limiting fat and salt in your diet.
 You most likely will be told to limit your salt intake to 2,400 milligrams (mg) or less each day.

 Check your blood pressure regularly.
 Write down your numbers and bring them to checkups with your doctor.

 Strokes are often closely related to certain health problems.
 These include high blood pressure, heart disease, and diabetes.
 If you have any of these conditions, it’s more important than ever to keep them under control.
 Do this by taking any prescribed medicines and having regular checkups.
 Keep in mind, too, that the same healthy lifestyle choices that prevent stroke will also help control these health problems.

 For family and friends

 It’s much harder for your loved one to make lifestyle changes if he or she is feeling low.
 So be on the lookout for sadness, depression, or hopelessness.
-These feelings are not uncommon after a stroke.
+These feelings are common after a stroke.
 Talk with the doctor if you have concerns.

 Online Medical Reviewer: